 The epicenter of the Monon16 area is the intersection of 17th Street and Bellefontaine Street where the Renew Indianapolis office is located.
 Monon16 is the southern end of the Northeast Corridor Quality of Life Plan area which can boast all the essential foundations for a vital and resilient neighborhood.
 The eastern portion of the Monon16 area also falls within the IndyEast Promise Zone, a federally designated high poverty community where revitalization efforts are advanced by federal and local leaders.

-The Monon16 area development team and partners seek to bolster ongoing work to build a resilient and inclusive neighborhood through comprehensive community development.
-The team, led by Renew Indianapolis, includes a broad group of organizations currently invested in the Monon16 area and dedicated to the premise that healthy neighborhoods offer access to quality housing, economic prosperity, and social and educational opportunities for all residents regardless of income.
+The Monon16 area development team and partners bolstered ongoing work to build a resilient and inclusive neighborhood through comprehensive community development.
+The team, led by Renew Indianapolis, included a broad group of organizations invested in the Monon16 area and dedicated to the premise that healthy neighborhoods offer access to quality housing, economic prosperity, and social and educational opportunities for all residents regardless of income.

-Our comprehensive community development model posits that neighborhood revitalization must address all aspects of a residents’ quality of life:
+Our comprehensive community development model acknowledged that neighborhood revitalization must address all aspects of a residents’ quality of life:

 - quality housing